piiadov/quality_control_room/README.md

 # Quality Control Room

-A comprehensive suite of quality control tools for industrial production and inspection processes.
+A suite of quality control tools for industrial production and inspection processes.
+This is a personal project developed in my spare time.

 🌐 **Live Demo**: [https://quality-control.io](https://quality-control.io)